-These two meats prove similar to each other in many ways, not surprising since bison and beef come from animals in the same family.
-Bison tends to be a bit more dense due the lack of fat, and that means it's drier and a less forgiving when cooking.
+These two types of meat prove similar to each other in many ways, not surprising since bison and beef come from animals in the same family.
+Bison tends to be a bit denser due to the lack of fat, and that means it's drier and less forgiving when cooking.
 This meat also lends a grassy, earthy flavor that's not often found in run-of-the-mill beef, unless the steak comes from grass-fed cattle.

 Beef's extra fat means it's great for items like meatballs and hamburgers, which utilize the fat to make the food juicy.
-However bison can impart a unique, darker flavor great on its own or mixed with a variety of foods such as peppers, cheese, corn, beans and other hearty ingredients.
-Both meats have a lot of iron and can look the same on the plate, whether it's steaks, roasts, stew or chili.
-In fact, some people may not even notice the difference in the two meats, especially if it's mixed into a dish.
+However, bison can impart its unique flavor that's great on its own or mixed with a variety of foods such as peppers, cheese, corn, beans, and other hearty ingredients.
+Beef and bison both have a lot of iron and often look similar on the plate.
+In fact, some people may not even notice the difference between them, especially if it's mixed into a chili, for example.

-- Don't be surprised to see bison also referred to as buffalo, it's a common misnomer.
+You may sometimes see bison also referred to as buffalo, as it's a common misnomer, but they are two different animals.
 That said, the meat tastes great in stews, cooked like a steak, ground into burgers, and used any way beef is prepared.

 Where to Buy Bison

-Ground bison is found in many grocery stores around the country, though usually only one option will be available.
+Ground bison is found in many grocery stores around the country.
 For more variety when it comes to cuts of the meat, look for bison at a local butcher shop.
-Sometimes the items have to be specialty ordered, such as roasts and chops, but it's not hard to get.
-There's also a market for frozen bison meat online.
+Sometimes items such as roasts and chops have to be ordered, but it's not hard to get.
+You can also find it online, frozen, too.